-PTD-DBM and Hair loss Reversal
+PTD-DBM and Hair Follicle Development

 A study(3) aimed to determine the action of the PTD-DBM peptide on an experimental mice model with hair loss.
 The study stated that the mice model was divided into two groups – one group was a control, with no peptide.
 The other was presented with the PTD-DBM peptide.
 After the completion of the study, it was reported by the researchers that the peptide appeared to significantly increase hair growth in mice compared to the control group.
 The researchers also observed an apparent increase in the number and size of hair follicles in the peptide mice.

 Another study(4) aimed to understand the potential of the peptide in males with androgenetic alopecia.
 This study involved a 16-week period, during which subjects were presented PTD-DBM peptide twice daily.
 After completing this study, the results suggested that PTD-DBM peptide may exhibit potential to improve hair density and thickness in the subjects.
-These results support the theory that the PTD-DBM peptide may stimulate hair follicle regeneration, improve blood circulation, and possibly also promote hair growth.
+These results support the theory that the PTD-DBM peptide may stimulate hair follicle regeneration, improve blood circulation, and possibly also promote follicle growth.

 PTD-DBM and Bone Regeneration

 Studies(5)(6) have suggested that the PTD-DBM peptide may be a promising compound to enhance bone regeneration.
 Several studies have investigated PTD-DBM peptide's potential in bone regeneration in animal models.
 One study suggested that PTD-DBM peptide appeared to exhibit an apparent increase in bone formation and accelerate bone healing in a rat model of critical-sized bone defects compared to a control group.